ESL Debate Topic: Carbon Offsetting

 The debate format for the ESL classroom should begin with opening statements where each side presents their stance on the carbon offsetting topic.
 This is followed by a structured phase for presenting arguments and counterarguments, allowing students to articulate and defend their perspectives convincingly.
 The debate should conclude with closing statements summarizing key points and concluding remarks.

-See also ESL Debate Topic: Teleportation
+See also ESL Debate Topic: 3D Printing

 Roles